ldoroni/Sphana/services/Sphana.Trainer/README.md

 ### Dataset Expectations
 - **Ingestion (`ingest` command):** point `input_dir` at a directory of `.txt/.md/.json` files.
 The pipeline emits `chunks.jsonl` and `relations.jsonl` plus cached chunks under `artifact_root/cache`, and (for spaCy/Stanza) stores dependency parses under `cache/parses` for later inspection.
 - Use `dataset-download-wiki` to download Wikipedia articles using titles from `samples/wiki-titles/*/ai-ml-wiki-titles.*.txt` (single file via `--titles-file`) or from a directory containing multiple title files (via `--titles-dir samples/large`).
 The CLI downloads content into `target/data/wiki/docs.jsonl`, which is what `configs/ingest/wiki.yaml` consumes.
-- Use `sphana-trainer dataset-build-from-ingest <ingest_dir>` to convert `chunks.jsonl`/`relations.jsonl` into training-ready splits for embedding, relation, and GNN models (outputs under `target/datasets` by default).
+- Use `sphana_trainer dataset-build-from-ingest <ingest_dir>` to convert `chunks.jsonl`/`relations.jsonl` into training-ready splits for embedding, relation, and GNN models (outputs under `target/datasets` by default).
 Add curated corpora via `--extra-embedding`, `--extra-relation`, and `--extra-gnn` by providing paths to your sample JSONL files.
 Cached parse files are consumed automatically (override via `--parses-dir`).
 - **Embedding (`train_file`, `validation_file`):** JSONL where each line contains `{"query": "...", "positive": "..."}` (additional keys like `anchor`/`context` are accepted).
 Validation is optional but recommended to monitor cosine similarity.
 - **Relation (`train/validation`):** JSONL with `text`, `entity1`, `entity2`, and `label`.
 Each entity can specify `{"text": "...", "start": int, "end": int}`; spans are wrapped with `[E1]...[/E1]` and `[E2]...[/E2]` before tokenization.
 - **GNN (`train/validation`):** JSONL where each record represents a query and contains `{"query_id": "...", "candidates": [{"node_features": [[...]], "edge_index": [[src, dst], ...], "edge_directions": [0/1], "label": float}, ...]}`.
 All candidates for a query are trained jointly via listwise loss.